microfossil/particle-classification-onnx/README.md

-# RaCAM

-## A Recognition-assisted Camera for Automated Microscopy
+# RaCAM: A Recognition-assisted Camera for Automated Microscopy

+## Downloadable files

-A .zip file containing the RaCAM software, required files and directories to run it, installation procedure, ImageJ scripts for automated image segmentation and CNN model to run a test label inference is available to download: RaCAM_software.zip.
+RaCAM_software.zip: a .zip file containing the RaCAM software, required files and directories to run it, installation procedure, ImageJ scripts for automated image segmentation and CNN model to run a test label inference.

 The RaCAM\_software.zip (containing software, ImageJ scripts, and miso-onnx library developed in this study), is protected under GNU GPLv.3 license (Copyright © 2026 Martin Tetard).
+This license allows users to freely run, share, and modify software while requiring that any modified versions be distributed under the same license terms, including the disclosure of source code.

 <img src="https://www.gnu.org/graphics/gplv3-or-later.png" width="120">

-This license allows users to freely run, share, and modify software while requiring that any modified versions be distributed under the same license terms, including the disclosure of source code.

-Another .zip file containing 3D models of camera sensor adaptors and camera cases is also available to download to print your own: RaCAM_3D_files.zip.
+RaCAM_3D_files.zip: a .zip file containing 3D models of camera sensor adaptors and camera cases is also available to download to print your own.

 <a href="https://github.com/microfossil/particle-classification-onnx/blob/main/RaCAM_3D_files.zip">RaCAM_3D_files.zip</a> © 2026 by <a href="https://www.gns.cri.nz/about-us/staff-search/martin-tetard/">Martin Tetard</a> is licensed under <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/">CC BY-NC-SA 4.0</a>.

-<img src="https://mirrors.creativecommons.org/presskit/buttons/88x31/png/by-nc-sa.png" width="120">

-This licence allows use, modification, and redistribution under the same terms (https://creativecommons.org/licenses/by-nc-sa/4.0/) for personal purposes only as long as credit is given to the creator, and preventing any commercial use.
+This licence allows use, modification, and redistribution under the same terms for personal purposes only as long as credit is given to the creator, and preventing any commercial use.
 These resources are open-source and freely available to the public and scientific community.
 Any private companies willing to use these assets can contact us at martin.tetard@earthsciences.nz to discuss terms and conditions.

+<img src="https://mirrors.creativecommons.org/presskit/buttons/88x31/png/by-nc-sa.png" width="120">

 ![RaCAM](RaCAM.jpg "RaCAM")

 ![RaCAM2](RaCAM2.jpg "RaCAM2")

 ## Installation